Alpha 1.1

 Powers

-Your character's special abilities, called Powers, directly reflect their journey, experiences, and the stories that have shaped them.
-Powers are special abilities that allow you to do incredible things, from dominating the battlefield to hacking technology, using magic to alter the world, and demonstrating exceptional martial prowess.
-These powers are governed by special rules and are the most direct way to make your character feel special.
-In this section, we will cover how to obtain and use powers in and out of combat and the various types of powers you can obtain.
+Your character's special abilities, known as Powers, are a reflection of their journey, experiences, and the stories that have shaped them.
+Powers enable you to perform incredible feats, ranging from dominating the battlefield and hacking technology to using magic to alter the world and demonstrating exceptional martial skills.
+There are specific rules that govern these powers, making them the most direct way to make your character feel unique.
+This section will explain how to obtain and use powers both in and out of combat, as well as the different types of powers you can acquire.

 Acquiring New Powers

-• To enhance your character's abilities, you can earn and utilize Aptitude Points.
+To enhance your character's abilities, you can earn and utilize Aptitude Points.
 These points serve as a reward for contributing to the storyline and overcoming challenges and are typically awarded at the conclusion of each session.
 You can earn a maximum of 1 Aptitude point per session by addressing the following questions at its conclusion.
 It's essential to be present during the session to earn the point.
-Here are a few sample Aptitude questions used at my table.
-If you can answer yes to one of these questions, you can earn an aptitude point:

 Following each session, you can use aptitude points to acquire new powers.
 Powers have varying costs, ranging from 1 to 5 points, based on their strength and usefulness.
 To obtain higher-level powers, you need to first master the preceding powers in a specific tree.
 There is no limit to the number of points you can collect.